SamAbaasi/vue-dashboard/README.md

 ## Vee-Validate Integration

-In your Vue.js component, you've integrated the Vee-Validate library for form validation.
+In my Vue.js component, i've integrated the Vee-Validate library for form validation.
 Vee-Validate is a popular library that simplifies form validation in Vue applications by providing a set of built-in validation rules and a way to create custom rules.

 ### 1. Import

-You import Vee-Validate functions and rules at the beginning of your script section:
+I import Vee-Validate functions and rules at the beginning of my script section:

 ```javascript
 import {